 Two SMSFs: When could it make sense?

 Although running multiple SMSFs sounds like a lot of extra work, there are genuine reasons some people decide to have more than one fund:

-1. When one or more fund members have a high balance and are in the retirement phase
+1. When one or more members has a high balance and is retired

 2. When the SMSF has two generations of members

 Setting up a second SMSF can also be a suitable strategy for SMSFs with two generations of members (such as parents and their adult children).
 In this situation, fund members are likely to be in very different stages in their retirement journey – accumulation and drawdown – forcing trustees to administer both accumulation and pension accounts.

 Controlling your own super savings and investment strategy is one of the main reasons Aussies cite for choosing to run their own SMSF.
 But the maximum number of members you can have in an SMSF has only recently increased from four to six, so in the past this encouraged some people to set up multiple SMSFs.

 However, since the Treasury Laws Amendment (Self-managed Superannuation Funds) Bill 2020 became law in June 2021, allowing SMSFs to increase the maximum number of members in their fund from four to six from 1 July 2021, running multiple SMSFs may be less attractive.

 According to the Explanatory Memorandum for the Bill, the main option for families with more than four members seeking to control their own super investments has been to create two SMSFs or place their super in a large fund.
 The reform was designed to help large families avoid this situation and include all their family members in one SMSF.

 In the wake of the 1 July 2017 super changes, there was considerable media discussion about SMSF trustees setting up multiple funds to get around the new rules.
 These included: